House Extension Cost

 In general, is it better to consult with a local authority building inspector or an independent one when you're designing and building a big house extension?

-"Hi.
-Independent definitely.
-There is no much difference in price but their communication is a lot better.
-They will be available to help at short notice, answer phone calls and emails contrary to local authority inspector."
+"Definitely independent.
+There is not much difference in price, but their communication is a lot better.
+They will also be available to help at short notice, answer phone calls and emails (contrary to the local authority inspector)."

 House Extension Prices